nstbayless/CV1-controls/README.md

 (e.g. `cv1-controls-catch-vcancel-inertia.ips`).

 Compatability with other hacks (see the "patches-for-other-hacks/" directory):
-- `hack`: compatible with most overhaul hacks including *Orchestra of Despair*, *Blood Moon* and *Castlevania Retold*, *Chorus of Mysteries*, *Overflow Darkness*, *Prelude of Darkness*.
+- `hack`: compatible with most hacks including *Ultimate Castlevania*, *Orchestra of Despair*, *Blood Moon* and *Castlevania Retold*, *Chorus of Mysteries*, *Overflow Darkness*, *Prelude of Darkness*.
 Most hacks are likely to be compatible with this version.
 If you're just using a graphics hack, you should use the standard patches available in the root directory instead.
 - `thr`: compatible (only) with *The Holy Relics*.
 - `reborn`: compatible (only) with *Castlevania Reborn*.